We welcome and value your feedback on our services as we recognise that this helps us to identify those aspects of our service where we can improve.

 What if I need help writing a complaint?

-If you require any independent advice or guidance when making your complaint, we suggest that you contact Surrey Independent Living Council who provides the NHS Health Complaints Advocacy Service in Surrey.
+If you require any independent advice or guidance when making your complaint, we suggest that you contact Surrey Independent Living Council, in partnership with Healthwatch Surrey, who provides the NHS Health Complaints Advocacy Service in Surrey.
 Their contact details can be found below;

 When should I expect to receive a response to my complaint?